 Fiscal Management - Financial results have the most significant impact on the rating process.
 This review involves an examination of the results of operations, including a review of actual fiscal performance versus planned budgeted performance, with deviations from the plan to be explained.
-The General Fund financial statement is examined with emphasis on current financial position and funds balances, as well as three-to-five-year trends in planning and budgeting procedures.
+The financial statement is examined with emphasis on current financial position and funds balances, as well as three-to-five-year trends in planning and budgeting procedures.
 Pension liabilities as well as other unfunded liabilities are also important in the analysis process.
-The City's Comprehensive Annual Financial Report (i.e.,GAAP results and prior year results) is critical in providing meaningful, valuable and timely information to the rating agencies.
+The City's Comprehensive Annual Financial Report is critical in providing meaningful, valuable and timely information to the rating agencies.